Aarongoldmananalyst/12M-Cost-Cut-Rx-Healthcare-Analytics/README.md

 | Claim Denial Rate | 11% | < 8% | $4.3M saved |
 | Estimated ROI | — | — | 9:1 |
 | Payback | — | — | 7 months |

 ---
+## 💡 Business Interpretation

+The analysis shows that a small subset of patients and claim types account for the majority of healthcare spend.
+By prioritizing high-cost patient cohorts and high-denial claim categories, payers can focus intervention efforts where they deliver the greatest financial impact.

+---